Antonwiklund/2dv610---Software-Testing/GameOfCraps/src/ReadMe.txt

 Table class =
 #welcomeToTable - welcome console-UI.
 Choose how many players that will play.
 Create array according to this.
 X
 #importPlayer(Player player) - mock - imports player to the Table, adds into an array.
-Y
+X
+#getPlayerArray() X
 #beginTurn() - the game itself - Y
-#playerBet() - player places a bet for result of two dice-throws.
+#playerBet(Player player) - player places a bet for result of two dice-throws.
 Y
 #rollDice() X
 #currentStandings() - loop array and print players results.
 #wipeTable() - last
 #gameFinished() - last
 #printFinalResult() - last
-#newPlayerJoins(Player player) - can be used for bufferOverFlow
+#newPlayerJoins(Player player)

 Audience class =
 #Audience can bet on who to win. - occurs immediately prior to round begins.